 Instead, I decided to get a bath at silly o’clock in the morning, take it one day at a time, and see if it got any easier.

+It did get easier, significantly so.
+Within a couple weeks, we were breastfeeding with very few issues and much more sleep.
 2 years and 5 months on, he is still breastfeeding, has never been ill, has grown out of his allergies, is (almost) completely reflux free, and I am so glad I stuck it out!

 The moral of this story is: don’t quit on a bad day ❤️